Things that make you go 'hmm'…

 My books and how to make them

 I thought as I haven’t been making so many books recently and yet I am still passing myself off as a bookbinding blog, I ought to at least show you some of the books I have made during the last year.
-Be warned, there are 130 of them!
-You can see them all together by clicking on ‘View All Images’.
+Be warned, there are a lot of them!
+You can see them all together by clicking this link to my Flickr page

 Ribbon binding – a tutorial